 It could be expected that the different reasons for the insufficient supply of breast milk:

-Breast expansions, decreases or different types of medical procedures, in general, will decrease the production and supply of milk due to damage to organs, channels, and nerves.
+2. Medical procedure or scarring of breast tissue: breast expansions, decreases or different types of medical procedures in general will decrease the production and supply of milk due to damage to organs, channels and nerves.
 Some women may also have damaged or inadequate breast tissue measurements.